 The City Council approves an annual allocation from the General Fund to further support public service activities.
 The funding supports educational, cultural, arts, and other programs not eligible for Federal funds and supplements CDBG funding for public service activities.
-General Funds that supplement CDBG funding align with and further goals and strategies in the City's Consolidated Plan and Annual Action Plan.
-The recommended allocation for the two-year grant cycle of FY 2023-25 is an average \$218,770 from the General Fund is recommended to fund public services grant applicants.
-Furthermore, Council appropriated an additional \$59,900 as part of the City's Fiscal Year 2023-24 Adopted Budget to support public services in Fiscal Year 2023-24.
+The City supplements the CDBG public services by providing an annual allocation from its General Fund.
+Per City policy, the use of the City's General Fund moneys directed to the public service agencies must still align with and further the goals and strategies in the City's Federal Consolidated Plan.
+These agencies provide services to low-income seniors, disabled persons, youth, families, and at-risk persons; however, their programs may not necessarily qualify for CDBG funding.
+The General Fund public service activities are also funded on a two-year cycle along with the CDBG public service activities.
+There is an ongoing \$171,000 in the City's base budget to fund public services with the General Fund.